MarcoGos/kleenex_pollenradar/README.md

 ![Sensors](/assets/sensors.png)

+Finally a diagnostic sensor called Last Updated (Pollen) which contains the date and time of the last update.

 ## Disclaimer

-This integration will work only if Kleenex doesn't alter their interface.
+This integration will work only if Kleenex/Scottex doesn't alter their interface.

+## Contributions
+ * [hocuspocus69](https://github.com/hocuspocus69) &#8594; Added the Italian version.